satyacodermk/T3_AI_Hackathon_Team_HackingParadox/README.md

 3. Open cmd in the same local directory and run following command- streamlit run Dashboard.py
 4. You will have a website hosted on your localhost.
+5. Upload the transactional dataset.
+6. Yayyy!
+You have succesfully analyzed your transactionsal data.
+7. Explore the website more for using other features.

    ~made with ❤️ by Team Hacking Paradox
-6. Upload the transactional dataset.
-7. Yayyy!
-You have succesfully analyzed your transactionsal data.
-8. Explore the website more for using other features.